Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

     - download from the [GitHub page](https://github.com/Leonardo2718/Quark_Note_Taker) or
     - clone the repository: `git clone https://github.com/Leonardo2718/Quark_Note_Taker.git`
 3. To run Quark, simply run the file named `quark.py`
-    - *Note: on Windows, you may need to change the extension from `.py` to `.pyw`*
+    - *Note: on Windows, you may need to change the file extension from `.py` to `.pyw`*
 4. When you first run Quark, you will be prompted to create a new directory to store all your Quark notes.
 Files which are stored in this directory will be shown in the Quark notes manager.
 I recommended you keep this directory **for Quark notes only**.
-If you need to add files which are stored in a different directory, you should create a link to those files inside you notes directory.
-Once the directory has been created, Quark will copy this program's main `README.md` file to it.
+If you need to add files which are stored in a different directory, you should create a link to those files inside your notes directory.
+Once the directory has been created, Quark will copy the main `README.md` file to it together with a copy of this documentation.
 *(Note: In the event that you do not specify a notes directory,* *Quark will default to use the source code's directory as your notes directory.)*
 5. Once you've created your notes directory, Quark will start and automatically open the `README.md` file.
-If this does not happen, you can manualy open any file you want by using `File->Open` of typing `Ctrl+O` on your keyboard.
+If this does not happen, you can manualy open any file you want by using `File->Open` or by using `Ctrl+O`.

 ##Using Quark
 When you open Quark for the first time, by default, you are presented with a window